hemntpendem/mxpo/README.md

 ## Learnings & Challenges

-- Mastered Next.js App Router for dynamic navigation.
+- Mastered **Next.js App Router** for dynamic navigation.

-- Implemented API integration to fetch and display real-time movie data.
+- Implemented **API integration** to fetch and display real-time movie data.

-- Used TailwindCSS for fast, responsive design across devices.
+- Used **TailwindCSS** for fast, responsive design across devices.

-- Built a persistent Add to List feature for saved movies.
+- Built a **persistent Add to List feature** for saved movies.

+- Integrated **NextAuth** for authentication, including Google Sign-In, credentials login, and secure Sign-Out.

-- Improved state management and routing in a real-world project scenario.
+- Improved **state management and routing** in a real-world project scenario.

 ---